Michelle (Mickey) McDonough, M.D.

 - Increase core strength.

-If you have been inactive, then start gently with five to 10 minutes at a steady pace, and build up over a couple of weeks to months.
+If you've been inactive, then start gently with five to 10 minutes at a steady pace, and build up your time and distance over a couple of weeks to months.

 Set realistic goals for yourself, such as 20 to 40 minutes of walking five days a week.

-If you're taking a trip or working overtime, think of strategies for incorporating short walks into your day to keep your plan on track.
+If you're taking a trip or working overtime, think of ways to incorporate short walks into your day to keep your plan on track.

-If the weather is not optimal, consider walking indoors, such as at local malls and exercise facilities.
+If the weather isn't optimal, consider walking indoors, such as at local malls, exercise facilities and community centers.